NativeScript/docs-v7/docs/core-concepts/project-structure.md

 {% endnativescript %}

 {% angular %}
-The default structure of a blank NativeScript + Angular project consists of a root folder that contains the `src`, `platforms`, `node_modules` and `hooks` directories, and several configuration files amongs which the most important is the `package.json`.
+The default structure of a blank NativeScript + Angular project consists of a root folder that contains the `src`, `platforms`, `node_modules` and `hooks` directories, and several configuration files amongst which the most important is the `package.json`.

 ```
 myApplication/